Bethany History

 -

-Jan 11- The City of Nepean gives Bethany a Design Award for the new church building, as it was considered an appropriate and impressive gateway to the Centrepointe community.
+January 11 – The City of Nepean gives Bethany a Design Award for the new church building, considered an appropriate and impressive gateway to the Centrepointe community.

 -

-July 2-3 – Bethany Baptist Baby Boomers’ Reunion of the Century! for Bethany youth group alumni and leaders from the 1960s and ’70s.
-Festivities include a Saturday evening BBQ meet-up and presentation, and Sunday morning worship service and lunch.
-A total of 187 attend the event.
+July 2–3 – Bethany Baptist Baby Boomers’ Reunion of the Century!
+A total of 187 attend the weekend event.

 -

-September – The Bethany Bloomers gardening group is established to begin the process of greening and beautifying the grounds around the new church.
-This will lead to several phases of volunteer-led initiatives over the next few years to plant bulbs and trees and begin landscaping the new church grounds.
+September – The Bethany Bloomers gardening group is established to begin greening and beautifying the church grounds.

 1995